alozano-77/AWS-SAA-C02-Course/README.md

 #### 1.6.1.4.
 SR-IOV (Singe Route IO virtualization)

 Allows a network or any card to present itself as many mini cards.
-As far as the HW is concerned, they are real dedicated cards for their use.
+As far as the HV is concerned, they are real dedicated cards for their use.
 No translation needs to be done by the HV.
 The physical card handles it all.
 In EC2 this feature is called **enhanced networking**.